Barbacane Documentation

 Why Barbacane?

-- Observable: Prometheus metrics, structured JSON logging, distributed tracing with OTLP export
+- Observable — Prometheus metrics, structured JSON logging, and distributed tracing with W3C Trace Context and OTLP export.

 Quick Start